 Now that you have your guides in place for your bees to build straight combs, you might be wondering why foundationless beekeeping, is the route to go.
 Some reasons to try this method include:

 Although it is going to require somewhat of a learning curve, especially if you learned your beekeeping techniques from commercial books or sites, foundationless beekeeping, is the ideal method to care for your bees.
+It's the only way I keep my bees.

 It is not only cleaner, it is going to place less stress on your bees as well.
 And, as it is the natural way they know how to develop their honey combs, the entire process is going to be naturalized, your bees will be healthier and happier, and your combs are going to thrive more than they did using commercialized approaches in beekeeping.